-- Completed a comprehensive inspection of the levee system - Performed an economic analysis of the costs of mandatory flood insurance - Provided support to local governments to appeal preliminary flood insurance rate maps, - Conducted a design competition to determine the most cost-effective approach to assuring compliance with FEMA standards for levee system accreditation - Sold \$94 million in bonds to pay for levee improvements. - Completed the design of levee system improvements that will meet FEMA standards - Developed a budget to complete the project solely with the proceeds from the FPD sales tax - Received all required permits from state and federal agencies to proceed with construction - Awarded contracts on the ten construction packages required to complete the project - Committed to restore the federally Authorized Level of Mississippi Flood River Protection in the Metro-East - Design and Build the most critical and cost effective projects to restore the federally Authorized Level of flood protection - Sold an additional \$83.8 million in bonds for 500-Year Authorized Level Protection Projects - Started designing 500-Year Authorized Level Protection Projects in Madison, Monroe, and St. Clair Counties.
+- Completed a comprehensive inspection of the levee system - Performed an economic analysis of the costs of mandatory flood insurance - Provided support to local governments to appeal preliminary flood insurance rate maps, - Conducted a design competition to determine the most cost-effective approach to assuring compliance with FEMA standards for levee system accreditation - Sold \$94 million in bonds to pay for levee improvements. - Completed the design of levee system improvements that will meet FEMA standards - Developed a budget to complete the project solely with the proceeds from the FPD sales tax - Received all required permits from state and federal agencies to proceed with construction - Awarded contracts on the ten construction packages required to complete the project - Completed all construction needed to achieve FEMA accreditation and submitted required certification packages to FEMA for review and approval - Committed to restore the federally Authorized Level of Mississippi Flood River Protection in the Metro-East, designing and building the most critical and cost effective projects - Sold an additional \$83.8 million in bonds for 500-Year Authorized Level Protection Projects - Started designing 500-Year Authorized Level Protection Projects in Madison, Monroe, and St. Clair Counties.